 Termite Damage Signs

-ow Do You Know if You Have a Termite Problem?
+How Do You Know if You Have Termites??

 Termites can cause severe damage to human homes